inrialearninglab/ai4t/docs/2-Other-resources/0-presentation/0-1-presentation-AI4T-resources.en.md

 Note: If there have been any updates or new developments since the 2020 project was written, these have also been listed.

-#### Section 2 - List of Moocs and on-lin resources related to AI or AI & Education
+#### Section 2 - List of Moocs and online resources related to AI or AI & Education

 The subject of artificial intelligence is so fascinating that many Massive Open Online Courses are dedicated to it.